jianhua-WANG-ENS/jianhua-WANG-ENS.github.io/_news/Paper_IEEE_SPL_LR_accepted.md

 related_posts: false
 ---

 Our paper, titled "**Low-rank EM-based imaging for large-scale switched interferometric arrays**", has been accepted for publication as a LETTER in the IEEE Signal Processing Letters!
+You can view it [here](https://doi.org/10.1109/LSP.2024.3495554).